 The certificate in health studies requires:

 - Successful completion of HEST 201: Introduction to Health Studies.
 This course is normally offered every spring semester.

-- Successful completion of four other Health Studies designated courses taken in at least three academic departments.
+- Successful completion of four other health studies designated courses taken in at least three academic departments.
 Up to two can be in the student's major(s).
-HEST designated courses can also be taken abroad (see Study Abroad for preapproved HEST electives.)
+HEST designated courses can also be taken abroad (see Study Abroad for preapproved HEST electives).

 - Successful completion of HEST 400: Health Studies Senior Seminar.
 The prerequisites for this course are HEST 201 and at least two HEST electives.
 This course is normally offered every fall semester.